RePAIRProject/fragment-restoration/README.md

 ```bash
 python train_segmentation_net.py
 ```
-Everything is inside there, at the beginning of the `main(args):` function there are the parameters (yes, they could be moved to a parameter file, it would be great!) and afterwards you see the dataset folder (`root_folder_MoFF = ..`) which is also hardcoded at the moment.
+Everything is inside there, at the beginning of the `main(arg):` function there are the parameters (yes, they could be moved to a parameter file, it would be great!) and afterwards you see the dataset folder (`root_folder_MoFF = ..`) which is also hardcoded at the moment.
 This also assume you have the MoFF folder in your local pc and the subfolders and train/test split txt files.
 Check the `prepare_MoFF.py` in case.

 The training saves the results in single run subfolders (created) under the `runs` folder.
 The name has some random number and the parameters appended and inside you find model, graphics, sample predictions and parameters.
 The name of the run folder is printed on the terminal and can be copied to quickly use it for running inference.